Diversity is becoming an increasingly important focus for many companies—as it should.

 How Oleeo Can Help You Monitor Diversity

-Whether you choose to monitor diversity against general population demographics or by comparing your business against other organisations’ benchmarks, there’s one unavoidable requirement.
-You need to work with a system that will help you track your diversity data, compare it with your chosen benchmarks, and analyse it to find opportunities for improvement.
+Whether you choose to monitor diversity against general population demographics or by comparing your business against other organizations’ benchmarks, there’s one unavoidable requirement.
+You need to work with a system that will help you track your diversity data, compare it with your chosen benchmarks, and analyze it to find opportunities for improvement.

 Since implementing the Oleeo Recruiting Enablement Platform for Police, though, the BTP has significantly improved its diversity metrics.
 Oleeo helped the BTP:

 - Use government positive action provisions more effectively

 - Support its ability to maintain talent pool applications

 - Improve the overall application process for candidates

 Today, more than 60% of all police forces in England and Wales rely on Oleeo to hire diverse officers and ensure that these forces reflect the communities in which they patrol.

 A more diverse workforce is better for your employees, your community, and your organization.
 To ensure your diversity recruiting strategy is effective, you should monitor the actual demographic information of your new recruits.
 Oleeo makes it easy to track your organization’s diversity and produce in-depth, comprehensive recruitment reports on your recruiting efforts using diversity and inclusion metrics.